destrex271/pgwatch3_rpc_server/README.md

 To develop your own sinks you can utilize the template that we have used for each of the example receivers.
 You can copy the main.go file as it is and use the Receiver interface to write your own the UpdateMeasurements functions.
 You'll need to import the package `github.com/destrex271/pgwatch3_rpc_server/sinks` to utilize the components to build your own sinks.

-You can refer our exmaple sinks to develop your own sinks or extend these for your usecases:
+You can refer to our example sinks to develop your own sinks or extend these for your use cases:

  - [CSV Receiver](/cmd/csv_receiver/README.md): Store measurements in CSV files
  - [Kafka Receiver](/cmd/kafka_prod_receiver/README.md): Stream measurements using kafka